gillian-guide/gillian-guide.github.io/docs/optimization.en.md

     - Instructions:
         * Go to [DXVK Releases](https://github.com/doitsujin/dxvk/releases) and download the latest version - :material-zip-box:`dxvk-x.x.tar.gz`.
         * After downloading, open the archive and navigate to :material-zip-box:==dxvk-x.x.tar\\dxvk-x.x\\x32\\==
-        * Extract :fontawesome-solid-gears:`d3d9.dll` to your game folder.
+        * Extract :fontawesome-solid-gears:`d3d9.dll` into the game folder.

     ??? question "Why not :fontawesome-solid-gears:`dxgi.dll` or other files in the folder?"
         The game uses the Direct3D 9 graphics API.
 The other dll's are for Direct3D 10 and Direct3D 11.